Welcome To Your Digital Wallet

-2. 11/15 respondents had used Coinstar before at some point but not within the last year.
+2. 11/15 respondents had used kiosks before at some point, but not within the last year.

 3. 11/15 had heard of cryptocurrency but were not familiar.

-I conducted 9 in-person interviews, during which I asked users to walk through the current Coinme wallet and share initial thoughts and describe their experience.
+I conducted 9 in-person interviews, during which I asked users to walk through the current client wallet, sharing initial thoughts and verbal descriptions of their experience.

 I asked participants to identify BTC balance and demonstrate how they would send and receive Bitcoin which are primary wallet tasks, while they are verballing narrating their experience.

 Below are a few quotes mentioned from interview walkthroughs of current wallet: